LifeStance Health Group (LFST)

 LifeStance Health Group isn’t a bad business, but we’re not clamoring to buy it here and now.
 To kick things off, its revenue growth was exceptional over the last five years.
 And while LifeStance Health Group’s relatively low ROIC suggests management has struggled to find compelling investment opportunities, its rising cash profitability gives it more optionality.

-LifeStance Health Group’s P/E ratio based on the next 12 months is 27.9x.
-Investors with a higher risk tolerance might like the company, but we think the potential downside is too great.
-We're pretty confident there are more exciting stocks to buy at the moment.
+LifeStance Health Group’s P/E ratio based on the next 12 months is 29.8x.
+Beauty is in the eye of the beholder, but our analysis shows the upside isn’t great compared to the potential downside.
+We're pretty confident there are superior stocks to buy right now.